Dr Squatch Soap Review

 All 11 scents are available through the subscription, and there are option add-ons offered for the first shipment.

 The Dr. Squatch Soap Subscription is flexible: you can cancel or change soap scents, quantity, and/or frequency at any time (this is made for the indecisive dudes out there).

 Shower & Hair Care

-Our Dr Squatch Soap review turned up a pretty limited hair care collection, with only shampoo, conditioner, and a combination kit to choose from.
+After a few clicks and scroll on the brand’s site for this Dr Squatch Soap review, I turned up a pretty limited hair care collection, with only shampoo, conditioner, and a combination kit to choose from.
 They actually have a ton of ingredients packed in, which you can review on the website.
-We’ll get into the core natural ingredients (otherwise we’ll be here all day).
+I’ll get into the core natural ingredients below (otherwise we’ll be here all day).

 Men’s Moisturizing Shampoo

 I know men aren’t too fussy when it comes to the shampoo they buy, but on some level, I think you all care about how your hair looks.

 Dr Squatch Men’s Moisturizing Shampoo is formulated to fortify your hair and restore your locks to a healthy state.
 The shampoo contains strength-building vitamins from the nettle leaf, and tea tree soothes the scalp and repairs damaged strands.
 Add the fresh scent of cyprus oil, and you get an Uplifting Ocean Breeze scent.

 Dr Squatch recommends that the shampoo be used 1-3 times weekly, depending on hair type.
 If your hair is brittle and/or curly, you should shampoo less often (once/week).
 If you have straight hair and/or oily hair, you can get away with washing 3x/week.
 If your hair is slightly dry and/or curly, 2x/week is best.

 One customer made remarks about how clean their hair felt after using this product: “I love the feel of it after I use it.
 There is not a lot of chemical feeling when I rinse my hair.
 I just feel clean!”